-• All definitions related to the financial aid section appear at the end of the Definitions document.

-• Items preceded by an asterisk () represent definitions agreed to among publishers which do not appear on the CDS document but may be present on individual publishers' surveys.

-Academic advisement: Plan under which each student is assigned to a faculty member or a trained adviser, who, through regular meetings, helps the student plan and implement immediate and long-term academic and vocational goals.
+- All definitions related to the financial aid section appear at the end of the Definitions document. - Items preceded by an asterisk () represent definitions agreed to among publishers which do not appear on the CDS document but may be present on individual publishers' surveys. - " Additional guidance for some terms, particularly those common with the IPEDS survey, may be found https://surveys.nces.ed.gov/ipeds/public/glossary - Academic advisement: Plan under which each student is assigned to a faculty member or a trained adviser, who, through regular meetings, helps the student plan and implement immediate and long-term academic and vocational goals.